TechSimple-TO/Sarinas-Kitchen/README.md

-# TechSimple-TO Website (React + Vite)
+﻿# Website Project Template (React + Vite)

-This repository contains the source code for my website.
-It’s a modern React + TypeScript + Vite app that others can use as a starting point to build a clean, fast website for their small business.
+This branch provides a clean React + TypeScript + Vite starter packed with placeholder copy, images, and structure.
+Swap the lorem ipsum text, update the assets, and you have a ready-to-customize project foundation for your next client site.

 ## Quick Start